Hube2/wp-update-prevent-db-changes/README.md

 WP Update Prevent DB Changes
 ============================

+***Use this to manage db schema changes at your own risk!
+Before applying DB changes, always back up your database!***

 Prevent WP from reseting db schema changes

 Have you had to modify one of the standard WordPress DB columns?